Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Discussion

-Our theory rests on several assumptions, which we summarise below in order to also suggest possible extensions to this study.
-First, the asymptotic expansion requires $\epsilon = \hat{H} / \hat{P}_x \ll 1$ and $\mathcal{E} = P_x / L_x \ll 1$.
-This seems reasonable based on the microchannel configurations considered herein, e.g. $\hat{H} \approx 1\times 10^{-4}\SI{}{\meter}$, $\hat{P}_x \approx 1 \times 10^{-2}\SI{}{\meter}$ and $\hat{L}_x \approx 1 \times 10^{-1}\SI{}{\meter}$ in \cite{temprano2023single}.
-However, this may need to be revised in other applications, e.g. marine hydrodynamics, where the boundary layer grows over the surface of the vessel and $\hat{L}_x \gg 1 \times 10^{-1}\SI{}{\meter}$.
-Second, we have only considered the case where diffusion is strong enough to eliminate cross-channel concentration gradients.
-The reader is referred to \cite{tomlinson2023laminar} for a discussion of the parameter regimes where cross-channel concentration gradients first become important.
-Third, several potential physical complications can arise when considering surfactant-contaminated superhydrophobic channels, such as liquid--gas interface deformation, the interaction of the interior flow with the external gas subphase \cite[as discussed in][]{lee2016superhydrophobic} or turbulence in the outer flow field \cite[as discussed in][]{tomlinson2023model}, which have been neglected in this study.
+Our theory rests on several assumptions, which we summarise below and suggest possible extensions to this study. \st{First, the asymptotic expansion requires $\epsilon = \hat{H} / \hat{P}_x \ll 1$ and $\mathcal{E} = \hat{P}_x / \hat{L}_x \ll 1$, which seems reasonable based on the microchannel configurations considered herein, e.g. $1\times 10^{-5}\SI{}{\meter} \lessapprox \hat{H} \lessapprox 1\times 10^{-2}\SI{}{\meter}$, $1 \times 10^{-3}\SI{}{\meter} \lessapprox \hat{P}_x \lessapprox 1 \times 10^{-1}\SI{}{\meter}$ and $1 \times 10^{-2}\SI{}{\meter} \lessapprox \hat{L}_x \lessapprox 1\SI{}{\meter}$ in \citet{ou2004laminar}, \citet{ou2005direct}, \citet{Daniello_etal_PF_2009}, \citet{bolognesi2014evidence}, \citet{song2018effect} and \citet{temprano2023single}. } This may need to be revised in other applications, e.g. marine hydrodynamics, where the boundary layer grows over the surface of the vessel and $\hat{L}_x \gg 1\SI{}{\meter}$. \st{Furthermore, the homogenisation framework that we have developed here for laminar channel flow is a stepping stone towards the turbulent external flow problem, where transient values of the slip length and drag reduction are expected due to variations in the surfactant concentration \citep{frossard2019properties}. } Second, we have only considered the case where diffusion is strong enough to eliminate cross-channel concentration gradients.
+The reader is referred to \cite{tomlinson2023laminar} for a discussion of the parameter regimes where cross-channel concentration gradients first become important. \st{Third, several potential physical complications can arise when considering surfactant-contaminated superhydrophobic channels, such as liquid--gas interface deformation, the interaction of the interior flow with the external gas or liquid subphase \cite[as discussed in][]{lee2016superhydrophobic,sundin2022slip} or turbulence in the outer flow field \cite[as discussed in][]{tomlinson2023model}, which have been neglected in this study.} \st{Finally, with minor modifications, the theory outlined here could be used to analyse diabatic flows \citep{maynes2008thermal}, where thermocapillary stresses can affect the performance of SHSs in the thermal management of electronics \citep{kirk2020thermocapillary}.}